smartuni/riot-saul-coap/README.md

 ### `/sensor`
 The `/sensor` resource is reachable with an `GET` request.
 As payload it needs the ID of a saul sensor type (as they are defined in [`drivers/include/saul.h`][saul.h]).
 GET command has parameter of a 3-digit decimal number to specify sensor type.
-The parameter is inserted after &class= ...
+The query parameter is class.
 It will return the values of the first sensor of the requested sensor type.
 All sensor types will work out of the box.
 However, the systems calling this resource, need information about the RIOT-intern saul type IDs.
 This could be used by other RIOT powered boards.

-      SERIAL=...
-BOARD=pba-d-01-kw2x BUILD_IN_DOCKER=1 make all flash term &class=...

 [saul.h]: https://github.com/RIOT-OS/RIOT/blob/d42c032998e77e122380b3d270ceedb7fff48cda/drivers/include/saul.h#L74